percona/percona-toolkit/docs/user/pt-summary.rst

 ***********

-The ASPERSA_SKIP environment variable specifies a comma-separated list of things to skip:
+The PT_SUMMARY_SKIP environment variable specifies a comma-separated list of things to skip: